okaanyildiz/react-tailwind-github-finder-app/README.md

 ```

 11) We’re going to use the properties of dispatch() in the GithubReducer() function.
 “Payload” will be the data we fetch from the api.
+12) Since now we’re dealing with the “state”.
-12) Now inside the Githubprovider() function, we have to update GithubContext.Provider :
+inside the Githubprovider() function, we have to update GithubContext.Provider :

 ```
 return <GithubContext.Provider